LiberTEM/LiberTEM/docs/source/formats.rst

 There are some common parameters across data set types:

 `name`
   The name of the data set, for display purposes.
+Only used in the GUI.
 `tileshape`
   Some data set types support setting a tile shape, which is a tuning parameter.
 It can mostly be ignored and left to the default value,